EXCLUSIVE-U.S. tells India it is mulling caps on H-1B visas to deter data rules -sources

 While governments the world over have been announcing stricter data storage rules to better access data in their jurisdictions, critics say restricting cross-border data flows hurts innovation and raises companies' costs.

-In March the USTR, in a press note https://bit.ly/2YSeQfN, highlighted "key barriers to digital trade", citing data-flow restrictions in India, China, Indonesia and Vietnam, among others.
+In March the USTR, in a press note, highlighted "key barriers to digital trade", citing data-flow restrictions in India, China, Indonesia and Vietnam, among others.

 At a U.S.-India Business Council event last week, Pompeo said the Trump administration would push for free flow of data across borders, not just to help U.S. companies but also to secure consumers' privacy.
 (Reporting by Neha Dasgupta and Aditya Kalra in New Delhi; Additional reporting by Jason Lange and David Brunnstrom in Washington, Peter Henderson and Elizabeth Culliford in San Franicsco; Editing by Sanjeev Miglani, Alex Richardson and Leslie Adler)